redhat-cop/project-initialize-operator/README.md

 Run the following steps to run the operator locally.
 The operator will require `cluster-admin` permissions that can be applied using the resources provided in the deploy/ folder.

+Prerequisites:

+In order to run the operator locally, you will need to meet these [prerequisites](https://github.com/operator-framework/operator-sdk#prerequisites) and then follow these [instructions](https://github.com/operator-framework/operator-sdk/blob/master/doc/user/install-operator-sdk.md#install-the-operator-sdk-cli) to install the operator-sdk.

 Pull in dependences
 ```
 $ export GO111MODULE=on